Permafrost/Tundra/SERVICES.md

 ### tundra.datetime:subtract

-Subtracts a duration of time from the given datetime, formatted according to the given patterns.
+Subtracts a duration of time from the given arbitrarily specified datetimes, formatted according to the given patterns.

 Supports a handful of well-known named datetime patterns: